OverlordAkise/gmod-netprotect/README.md

 Then simply move the gmod addon folder (named `luctus_netprotect`) into your gmodserver's addons folder and restart the gameserver.

+To change the gameport you can use `-gameport 12345`, for more details see `./netprotect -h`.

 ## Usage